 VAT registration is effective from a date agreed to by your local tax district and you, after your completed application has been received by Revenue.

-If you elect to register, the effective date will not be earlier than the beginning of the taxable period during which the application is made.
+If you elect to register, the effective date will not be earlier than the beginning of the taxable period during which you make the application.

 If any of the information supplied by you changes, you must notify your Revenue office within 30 days.

 How do you re-register for VAT?

 If your VAT registration has been cancelled and you wish to re-register, you will be required to submit a paper application to your Revenue office.